Rang3l2/HTB-Walkthroughs/Medium-Jeeves.md

 # Jeeves
+- Introduction
+- Summary
 - Walkthrough
 - Mitigrations
 - References

+## Introduction

 ## Jeeves

-The tester starteed with an nmap scan to enumerate the host.
+The tester starteed with an nmap scan to enumerate the hosts services.

 ```
 └──╼ [★]$ nmap -sC -sV -p 80,135,445,50000 10.10.10.63